MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/tenant-switcher.md

 # Switch to a different directory in the Power Apps mobile app

 When a user signs into the Power Apps mobile app, they sign into their *home tenant*, which is the Azure Active Directory (Azure AD) tenant where their credentials are provisioned.
 After signing in, a user can easily change the tenant or *directory* with which they intend to use the Power Apps mobile app.
+This enables users to easily access the Power Apps that have been shared with them in different directories.

 This means that:

 - Users no longer need to log out of the Power Apps mobile app to switch directories.
 - Users can specify the directory they want to work in from a list of directories on the user profile page.
-- Users (including guest users) can access shared apps from a list of directories on the user profile page.
+- Users (including guest users) can access shared apps from in different directories.

 > [!Important]
 > The ability to easily switch to a different directory is available on only Android devices at this time.